padpadpadpad/rTPC/README.md

 optimum temperature.

+The idea behind **rTPC** is to make fitting thermal performance curves easier, to provide workflows and examples of fitting TPCs without saying which models work best.
+Which model and which workflow is “best” is going to be down to the question that is being asked.
+Throughout the vignettes, *Things to consider* sections give ideas of what need to be considered about *before* the analysis takes place.

-The idea behind **rTPC** is to make fitting thermal performance curves easier, but we made a conscious decision not to repeat code and methods that are already optimised and available in the R ecosystem.
+When developing **rTPC**, we made a conscious decision not to repeat code and methods that are already optimised and available in the R ecosystem.
 Consequently, the workflows take advantage of [**nls.multstart**](https://github.com/padpadpadpad/nls.multstart) for fitting non-linear least squares regression and packages from the [**tidyverse**](https://www.tidyverse.org) for data manipulation, fitting multiple models, and visualisation.

-This R package and the pipelines outlined in the vignettes are in the process of being written up into a methods paper.
-In the meantime, please cite as:
+**rTPC** and the pipelines outlined in the vignettes are in the process of being written up into a methods paper.
+In the meantime, please cite
+as:

 Daniel Padfield and Hannah O’Sullivan (2020). rTPC: an R package for helping fit thermal performance curves.
 R package version.
 0.1.0.